zcash/halo2/book/src/design/proving-system/circuit-commitments.md

 At the start of proof creation, the prover has a table of cell assignments that it claims satisfy the constraint system.
-The table has $n = 2^k$ rows, and is broken into advice, auxiliary, and fixed columns.
+The table has $n = 2^k$ rows, and is broken into advice, instance, and fixed columns.
 We define $F_{i,j}$ as the assignment in the $j$th row of the $i$th fixed column.
-Without loss of generality, we'll similarly define $A_{i,j}$ to represent the advice and auxiliary assignments.
+Without loss of generality, we'll similarly define $A_{i,j}$ to represent the advice and instance assignments.

 > We separate fixed columns here because they are provided by the verifier, whereas the
-> advice and auxiliary columns are provided by the prover.
-In practice, the commitments to
+> advice columns are provided by the prover.
+The instance columns are agreed between both
-> auxiliary and fixed columns are computed by both the prover and verifier, and only the
+> parties.
+In practice, the commitments to instance and fixed columns are computed by
-> advice commitments are stored in the proof.
+> both the prover and verifier, and only the advice commitments are stored in the proof.

 To commit to these assignments, we construct Lagrange polynomials of degree $n - 1$ for each column, over an evaluation domain of size $n$ (where $\omega$ is the $n$th primitive